ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 If for any reason you weren't able to download the necessary data, those files will be in the `backup-data` folder.
 Just remember to unzip them.
 Your map canvas should look something like this now.
 {: .note}

+Note, too, that your data isn't saved _inside_ your QGIS project.
+Rather, the *filepath connections* are saved, as well as any modifications to symbology made to the layers in QGIS.
+When mapping in QGIS, it's important to keep track of where the data you're working with is stored.
+If you move your data, QGIS won't know where to look for it and a red exclamation mark will appear in the Layers Panel.
+You can click on this warning to tell QGIS where the data is now stored.
+{: .note}

 ----

 ## Project Properties
 You can access the Project Properties from the the **Project** menu.
 Click down to **CRS**.
-CRS stands for Coordinate Reference System, and describes the mechanics behind the 3-dimensional Earth's transformation to fit on 2-dimensional screens.
+CRS stands for Coordinate Reference System, and describes the mathematics behind transforming a 3-dimensional Earth to fit on a 2-dimensional screen.
 A projection is part of the Coordinate Reference System, and is responsible for projecting a set of points from a 3-dimensional space onto a 2-dimensional plane.
 There are a variety of projections, each one preserving some characteristics of shape, area, distance, and direction, while distorting others.
 When choosing the best projection for your map, it is important to consider the content you are visualizing and the extent of the geographic area.
 Every spatial data layer comes with its own stored projection, often noted at the point of download.
-If you don't set a projection at the start, your QGIS project will assume the projection of the first layer you add.
+Note: If you don't set a projection at the start, your QGIS project will assume the projection of the first layer you add.

 To Do
 {: .label .label-green }

-For today's workshop and mapping Canada, we will use the CRS: `NAD83 / Statistics Canada Lambert`.
+For today's workshop mapping Canada, we will use the CRS: `NAD83 / Statistics Canada Lambert`.
 This will preserve direction and shape which is important as we are mapping a large geographic area that is quite close to the north pole.
-You can try different projections to see how they change the map but be sure to set your project CRS to `NAD83 / Statistics Canada Lambert` in the end.
+You can try different projections to see how they change the map, but be sure to set your project CRS to `NAD83 / Statistics Canada Lambert` in the end.

 ![projection](./images/project-properties_20250915.png)

-You'll notice this changes how the map looks.
+You'll notice setting the project projection changes how the layers are rendered.

 <img src="./images/canada-zoom-NAD83Lambert_20250915.png" style="width:100%">